IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/simultaneous.md

 ## System Submission

-Participants are required to run the evaluation on the English-German dev and tst-COMMON MuST-C sets for the English-German track and on the IWSLT21 dev set for the English-Japanese track and report the results as part of the submission.
+Participants are required to run the evaluation on the English-German dev and tst-COMMON MuST-C sets for the English-German and English-Chinese tracks and on the IWSLT21 dev set (TODO: missing speech) for the English-Japanese track and report the results as part of the submission.
 This is to make sure that the submitted systems work so that organizers can run them as well.
 The submission files should be packed into a `zip` or `tar.gz` file and uploaded to Dropbox[dropbox] prior to the deadline (TBD anywhere on earth).
 The submission files should include instructions on how to run the system in a `README` or `README.md` file as well as all the necessary files (Docker image, checkpoints, vocabulary, etc.) for the organizers to be able to run the system.

 ## Contacts